adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 CTM works by detecting (not testing) a few select modern browser APIs in order to *infer* that the browser is modern (how the developer decides what is and what is *not* modern is most certainly a head scratcher).
 Then if the browser is "modern" then it will enhance the experience for those users by bootstrapping the application.

 The emphasis on *browsers* as opposed to *features* suggests this technique is doomed from the start, and of course inference is little better than User Agent sniffing.
-Furthermore, there are a lot of technical issues with CTM documented as follows:
+Also, CTM comes supplied with a host of technical issues:

 **1. Detecting host objects like this is dangerous**. *H is for Host* explains why this is dangerous and how `isHostMethod` is your lifeline.